enjaku4/rabarber/README.md

   }
 end
 ```

+- `audit_trail_enabled` must be a boolean determining whether the audit trail functionality is enabled. _The audit trail is enabled by default._

 - `cache_enabled` must be a boolean determining whether roles are cached. _Roles are cached by default to avoid unnecessary database queries._ If you want to disable caching, set this option to `false`.
 If caching is enabled and you need to clear the cache, use `Rabarber::Cache.clear` method.